candronikos/RQ-apiengine-v2/README.md

 to learn more see our [wiki] (https://github.com/RealQuestions/apiengine-v2/wiki)

+Copy config.inc.sample to config.inc & set the variables

+Copy setup.php.sample to setup.php & set the variables - Run this first

-* Note please do not use this code on production systems.
+*IMPORTANT NOTE* please do not use this code on production systems.
 Not secure or tested.
 This is pilot code.